Do squats count as cardio? Let’s review the research in 2024

 Every powerlifter is drooling reading this right now.
 Their disdain for cardio and love for squats is really showing.

-Let’s outline everything you need to know about whether or not squats could count for your cardio days, and after reading this blog, if you still need help with your training or performance, reach out to us at Vital Strength Physiology HERE.
+In this article, we’ll clarify that while squats are excellent for building strength and muscle, they don’t provide the same cardiovascular effects as traditional cardio workouts.
+After reading this blog, if you still need help with your training or performance, reach out to us at Vital Strength Physiology HERE.

 Introduction